Gentleman (Hair Peace Salon album): Beginning of work. Happy for a While

 In late 2009, during the video presentation of “In Tune“ on Experty.by, it was announced that the band began work on a new album after perturbations in the line-up.
 In the spring of 2010 in an interview to the Chinese magazine 我爱摇滚乐, members of the band explained their approach to the thorough work, “Until recently, we just have not considered that it is necessary to record a full-length album, but now we are working hard in this direction.”

 The first single from the upcoming album entitled “Happy for a While“ was released in the Chinese market first with a special cover for the region on April 5, 2010.
 In the homeland, the band decided to coincide the release of its new one with the Day of Cosmonautics, because, as musicians explained the choice of the date for Tuzin.fm, “the age-old human desire for the new, for the conquest of uncharted spaces exactly combines our new songs.”
 “The purpose of such trips is a long-awaited moment of happiness, after which we are going to move forward again to manage to catch more, yet there is less time left...”
 Ultra-Music wrote about it.

 The single combined two new songs “Happy for a While” and “Out of Time,” and it could be downloaded from the site of the band for free.
 The release marked the shift of the band from British rock melancholia towards power-pop, and, as singer-keyboardist Konstantin Karman announced via Experty.by in the spring, the entire album was going to be released the following fall.
 While working on new tracks, drummer Vladimir Agayan supposed that there were going to be invited and involved guest musicians, because the four of us “are not always able to implement all the ideas.”

 Songs from the singles, as well as the changed dress code of musicians, were presented on April, 10, at the “Broadway” club during the premiere show with the support of “Drum Ecstasy,” “Кассиопея,” “The Stampletons,” and other artists.
-Ultra-Music’s correspondent Andrej Piatakoŭ witnessed a new look of the band, called “the pajama quartet,” as well as was the one of the first ones who heard a fresh remix that would be put on the thematic EP in the fall.
+Ultra-Music’s correspondent Andrej Piatakoŭ witnessed a new look of the band, called “the pajama quartet,” as well as was one of the first ones who heard a fresh remix that would be put on the thematic EP in the fall.
 A fresh style and more frisky new songs were presented to the general public in June, as the guys performed at the musical show of Capital TV “Celebrity Ring.”